Skip to main content

 Sales implication

-Reps spend senior selling time educating accounts that lack urgency, budget, or organizational readiness.
+Reps spend their best selling time educating accounts that lack urgency, budget, or organizational readiness.

-At Nyman Media, we treat the ICP as a management system, not a slide.
-A senior fractional CMO uses it to align strategy, pipeline, content, sales motions, product signals, and executive reporting around the customer segments most likely to produce durable growth.
+The ICP only earns its place when it changes a decision: a field in the CRM that scores accounts, a disqualifier a rep can cite to drop a deal, a filter on the campaign audience.
+A fractional CMO uses it to align strategy, pipeline, content, sales motions, product signals, and executive reporting around the customer segments most likely to produce durable growth.

 Define the current truth

 Start with customers already won, retained, expanded, and served efficiently.
-Separate attractive logos from accounts that actually compound.
+Separate attractive logos from accounts that actually pay back.

 Identify fit signals